 Belfast, Northern Ireland

 Why now?
-Dubbed the World Design Capital 2012, it’s a fitting title, given the indie shopping pleasures to be found in the downtown Design District, and collection of distinctive, often rather bizarre architecture.
+Dubbed the World Design Capital 2012, it’s a fitting title, given the indie shopping pleasures to be found in the downtown Design District of Helsinki, and collection of distinctive, often rather bizarre architecture.

 You just gotta… Get a cultural fix at the Kiasma Museum of Contemporary Art, then complete a distinctly Finnish quartet: swim nude in a public pool; get sweaty in a sauna (most hotels have one); then find a heavy metal pub and drink pear cider.